JAshishj/pwn.college_Ashish/Comprehending Commands.md

 ## My solve:-
    **My flag** :-`pwn.college{sLTitXy-UlO-Sk_Sldzb50g8FrZ.QXwITO0wCNxAzNzEzW}`

-   So, the challenge asked us to read the flag present in sone directory by using it's absolute path in the cat command without changing directories, hence i opened the shell where it told me that the flag is in the file `/usr/lib/flag`, so used the cat command to read that file by adding it's absolute path as an argument in the cat command and got the flag.
+   So, the challenge asked us to read the flag present in some directory by using it's absolute path in the cat command without changing directories, hence i opened the shell where it told me that the flag is in the file `/usr/lib/flag` , so i used the cat command to read that file by adding it's absolute path as an argument in the cat command and got the flag.
    ```bash
    hacker@commands~more-catting-practice:~$ cat /usr/lib/flag
    pwn.college{sLTitXy-UlO-Sk_Sldzb50g8FrZ.QXwITO0wCNxAzNzEzW}